 About Service Excellence

-We often hear companies saying that good customer service is very important for them, but in real, actions do not seem to support that statement.
+We often hear companies saying that good customer service is very important for them, but in reality, actions do not seem to support that statement.
 Instead of that many organizations today tend to focus only on choosing faster and easier ways to get fast recognition and easy money.
 Company managers forget that front-line determines the success of the company.

 We, as a customers, do not care about back-office procedures and efforts, we just want to be noticed, served and that our need will be met, so that we leave our money to the company.
 We do care about Excellent Service.